- Seville, Spain

 Program Cost

-2023 program fee TBD.
-2022 program fee $4320.
-Includes housing, meals, excursions, administrative and instructional costs, and on-site orientation.
-Program fee does not include airfare, books, insurance, local transportation and personal expenses.
+*Program Costs for 2026 are NOT yet confirmed and could increase * Includes housing, meals, excursions, administrative and instructional costs, and on-site orientation.
+Program fee does not include airfare, books, insurance, local transportation, $500 in-state tuition, and personal expenses.
+Students will depart June 4 from US.

 Dates: